abhishekp888/bookFinder/README.md

 Feel free to upload book cover images, customize preprocessing options, and experience the automatic extraction and summarization of essential book information.

-For any questions or feedback, please reach out to [Your Name](mailto:your.email@e